dai-continuous-testing/ansible-role-cloud-agent/README.md

-Experitest - Cloud Agent ansible role
+Experitest - Cloud Agent ansible role for mac os hosts
 =========

 This role will install \ uninstall cloud agent for mac os hosts